jaxwilko/wn-game-plugin/README.md

 php artisan game:serve -h
 ```

+## Demo

+If you would like to run a local demo, [check out this repo](https://github.com/jaxwilko/winter-game-demo).

 ## Why?
 I thought it would be funny and nobody stopped me, for more see [development notes](./docs/development.md).